google/data-layer-helper/README.md

   return {finalAns: ans};
 });
 ```
-The above functions won't be called until we call the commandAPI with the first parameter equal to the first parameter of `registerProcessor`.
+The above functions won't be called until we call `commandAPI` with the first parameter equal to the first parameter of `registerProcessor`.
 ```js
 // Abstract data model is {}.
 commandAPI('add', 'a', 1, 2);